wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-turret.rst

 2. Increase :math:`K_p` until the mechanism responds to a sudden change in setpoint by moving sharply to the new position.
 If the controller oscillates around the setpoint, reduce `K_p` until it stops.
 3. Increase :math:`K_d` to reduce the amount of "lag" when the controller tries to track a smoothly moving setpoint (reminder: click and drag the turret's directional indicator to move it smoothly).
 If the controller starts to oscillate, reduce `K_d` until it stops.

-.. note:: When "increasing" a value, multiply it by two until the expected effect is observed.
-Similarly, when "decreasing" a value, divide by two (this is called an "exponential search", and is very good for finding positive constants when we don't have a good idea of how large they should be).
-Once you find the point where the expected effect starts or stops, switch to "bumping" the value up and down by ~10% until the behavior seems to stop improving.

 .. raw:: html

    <details>
      <summary>Tuning Solution</summary><br>

-An optimal set of gains for the simulated mechanism above is <TODO: insert gains here>.
-This is not the only set of gains that will produce good results ("optimal" is a fuzzy term), but the controller should behave fairly well given these gains.
+A good set of gains for the simulated mechanism above is <TODO: insert gains here>.
+This is not the only set of gains that will produce good results, but the controller should behave fairly well given these gains.

 Note that even with system noise enabled, the feedback controller is able to drive the turret to the setpoint in a stable manner over time.
 However, it may not be possible to smoothly track a moving setpoint without lag using feedback alone, as the feedback controller can only respond to errors once they have built up.
 To get the best of both worlds, we need to combine our feedback controller with a feedforward controller.